 On this basis the Fund will measure and report its investments carbon footprint whereby all new investments are selected following an analysis of their carbon emissions.
 The RAG system is used and only investments that return a 'Green' category will be chosen.
 Similarly with the existing portfolio steps are taken to reduce the carbon emission of investments in a structured way while maintaining the expected return from these investments.

-Over the 12 months to 31 March 2022, total Fund assets returned 4.5% compared to the target of 8.2%.
-This equates to an under performance of 3.7%.
-The Fund's total market value increased £27m over the year, from £900m to £927m.
+Over the 12 months to 31 March 2023, total Fund assets returned -5.9% compared to the target of -1.7%.
+This equates to an under performance of -4.2%.

-PERFORMANCE SUMMARY 31 MARCH 2022
+PERFORMANCE SUMMARY 31 MARCH 2023

 Asset Allocation